 At Quest, we have developed a curriculum offer that sees a range of vocational opportunities on offer in recognition of this route being a likely pathway for many of our learners.
-With qualifications in areas such as Hospitality and Catering, Music, Media and Sport, not only do these appeal to the interests of our learners but in addition they complement the LMI data for our locality in terms of workforce need.
+With qualifications in areas such as Hospitality and Catering, Music Technology, Media and Sport, not only do these appeal to the interests of our learners but in addition they complement the reliable labour market information (LMI) data for our locality in terms of workforce need.

 - A stable careers programme

 - Learning from career and labour market information

 - Addressing the needs of each pupil

 - Personal guidance